blbadger/blbadger.github.io/aperiodic-irrationals.md

 there is an uncountably infinite number of possible trajectories if no two trajectories are the same, because they can diverge anywhere.

-As we have above established an equivalence between continuous functions with periodic trajectories and rational numbers,
+As we have above established an equivalence between the set of continuous functions with periodic trajectories and rational numbers,

 $$
 \Bbb B \sim \Bbb Q